What is Discrete Trial Training?

 Understanding Discrete Trial Training

-Discrete Trial Training (DTT) is a structured approach within Applied Behavior Analysis (ABA) that aims to help individuals with autism spectrum disorder (ASD) acquire and generalize new skills.
+Discrete Trial Training (DTT) is a structured approach within Applied Behavior Analysis (ABA) that aims to help individuals with autism spectrum disorders (ASD) acquire and generalize new skills.
 By breaking down complex skills into smaller, more manageable components, DTT provides repeated opportunities for learning and reinforces correct responses.

 Introduction to DTT